How To Transfer Files Using Remote Desktop Without Any software

+Today we will see how you can Transfer Files Using a Remote Desktop Without Any software.
 The Remote Desktop Protocol is a proprietary network protocol from Microsoft for remote access to computers.
 It enables the transmission of graphic screen contents from a remote computer system and the provision of peripheral functions of a workstation.

 So we will go through Some Normal Processes.

 - Windows 8: On the Start screen, type Remote Desktop Connection, and then click Remote Desktop Connection in the list of results.

 - Windows 10: On the taskbar, click the search box and type Remote Desktop Connection.
 Then select the Remote Desktop Connection app.

 - Now Click On Show Options.
 It will Expend More Options for You.

 - Select the Local Resources (Windows 7 and 8) or Local Devices and Resources (Windows 10) tab and click More Option.

 - In the drive overview, select the drives you need for your remote session.